by Janet Slike

 The artist ate his lunch before opening the envelope from the editor.
 "It's probably another story about a cat or a dog, no offense guys," he said to the collie and Siamese cat who shared his farmhouse.
 Though he loved cats and dogs, he longed to paint something more exotic.
 He read the story.
 He had always wanted to paint parrots!
 He put bright yellow on his brush, then red, blue, green.

-"That parrot looks so real that children will want to touch the feathers," his
+"That parrot looks so real that children will want to touch the feathers," his neighbor said.

 "Then I have done my job!" the artist replied.